wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 	    populate()

 T> ### Understand this Code!
-T> To reiterate what we wrote earlier, don't simply copy, paste and leave.
+T> To reiterate, don't simply copy, paste and leave.
 Add the code to your new module, and then step through line by line to work out what is going on.
 It'll help with your understanding.
 T>
-T> Below we have provided explanations - hopefully you'll learn something new!
+T> We've explanations below - hopefully you'll learn something new!
 T>
 T> Further note that when you see line numbers along side the code, it indicates that we have listed the entire file, rather than code fragments.

 While this looks like a lot of code, what is going on is essentially a series of function calls to two small functions, `add_page()` and `add_cat()` defined towards the end of the module.
 Reading through the code, we find that execution starts at the *bottom* of the module - look at lines 75 and 76.
-This is because above this point, we define functions, these are not executed unless we call them.
+This is because above this point, we define functions; these are not executed unless we call them.
 When the interpreter hits [`if __name__ == '__main__'`](http://stackoverflow.com/a/419185), we call the `populate()` function.

 T> ### What does `__name__ == '__main__'` Represent?
 T> The `__name__ == '__main__'` trick is a useful one that allows a Python module to act as either a reusable module or a standalone Python script.
 Consider a reusable module as one that can be imported into other modules (e.g. through an `import` statement), while a standalone Python script would be executed from a terminal/Command Prompt by entering `python module.py`.